-Meteosat First Generation (MFG) geostationary satellites have provided images of the full Earth disc, and data for weather forecasts for 25 years.
+EUMETSAT satellites have been providing images of Earth, and data for forecasts for more than 30 years.

-You can find more historical information on our Facebook page.
+You can find historical information on our Facebook page.

 |Satellite||Launch date||Prime date||Retirement date||Details|

 |Meteosat-7||02/09/1997||03/06/1998||31/03/2017||0 degree coverage, IODC (01/11/2006–31/03/2017)|

 |Meteosat-5||02/03/1991||02/05/1991||16/04/2007||0 degree coverage, IODC (01/07/1998–16/04/2007)|

 |Meteosat-2||19/06/1981||16/08/1981||11/08/1988||0 degree coverage|

 |Meteosat-1||23/11/1977||09/12/1977||25/11/1979||0 degree coverage|

 |Jason-2||20/06/2008||01/10/2019||Ocean Surface Topography Measurement (OSTM)|